Summary: Learn 10 essential practices for securing your endpoints and protecting sensitive business data.

 Endpoint security starts with visibility.
 Network security teams cannot protect unknown or invisible devices.
 This makes endpoint auditing and device profiling essential.

 Profile every device.
-Make a record of connections between devices and resources.
+Make a record of connections between endpoint devices and resources.
 Log the type and quantity of data collected by each endpoint and assess core risks associated with the device.
 Log and update any software used to secure the endpoint.

 2. Control access for endpoint users